 #1 Removing and preventing mould

 If you find mould it needs to be removed quickly.
 And not just by bleaching the spores white.
-Whether you use a shop bought product or you prefer to use something more natural, you need to physically remove the mould spores or it will just grow back.
+Whether you use a shop bought product like Exit Mould spray, or you prefer to use something more natural like clove oil and water, you need to physically remove the mould spores or it will just grow back.
+In other words, don’t just bleach the mould, scrub it off too.

 You should get a professional in to assess your home if you have major problems with leaking, water damage or damp walls.